 DO YOU NEED TO FILE A WORKERS’ COMP CLAIM?

-If you’re a janitorial workers or custodian in the state of Colorado who’s been hurt while on the job, it isn’t incumbent upon you to prove anyone was at fault for what happened.
-A Colorado workers’ compensation attorney at Burg Simpson will help you make sense of the various factors that figure into your workers’ compensation claim.
+If you are a janitorial worker or custodian in the state of Colorado who has been hurt while on the job, it is not incumbent upon you to prove anyone was at fault for what happened.
+A Denver-based workers’ compensation attorney at Burg Simpson will help you make sense of the various factors that figure into your workers’ compensation claim.
 We can also aid you in:

 - Receiving quality medical care and treatment.